nginxinc/nginx-basics-workshops/Plus/labs/lab6/readme.md

 - Familiarity with Prometheus
 - Familiartiy with Grafana

 As part of your Dockerfile, your NGINX Plus container already has the added `NGINX Java Script and NGINX Prometheus dynamic module` installed during the build process.
-Refer to the Dockerfile if you want to check it out.
+Refer to the /lab1/nginx-plus/Dockerfile if you want to check it out.

 1. Ensure you are in the `lab6` folder.
 Using a Terminal, run Docker Compose to build and run all the containers.

     ```bash
      cd lab6
      docker compose up --force-recreate -d

     ```

 1. Edit your `nginx.conf` file, you will make 2 changes.